coreroller/coreroller/README.md

 - **[coreroller/rollerd](https://hub.docker.com/r/coreroller/rollerd)**: this image runs the backend server, a dependency free Golang binary that will power the dashboard and serve all Omaha updates and events requests.

-You don't have to build these images yourself since they all have been made available in Docker Hub, and will be rebuild automatically.
+You don't have to build these images yourself since they all have been made available in Docker Hub, and will be rebuilt automatically.

 If you'd like to build one yourself - to try something for example, just do the following (let's say for rollerd):

 	cd coreroller/rollerd
 	docker build -t coreroller/rollerd .

 You will find the Dockerfiles used to build these images in `backend/docker`.
 Additionally, in the `backend/systemd` directory there are some systemd unit files that might be handy in case you want to deploy CoreRoller in your CoreOS cluster using `fleet`.
+You can also use the sample kubernetes configuration files in the `backend/kubernetes` folder to deploy CoreRoller using `kubernetes` (`kubectl create -f backend/kubernetes`).
+These units and config files are just samples, feel free to adjust them to suit your specific needs.

 ## Managing CoreOS updates